For Aleppo soap in the footsteps of former Silk Road merchants.

 The first steps in our journey were directed to the cradle of soap making –

+the city of Aleppo.
 Located on the oldest merchant trail,

 travelers and adventurers.
 Legendary, wrapped